Peter W. Van Arsdale: Career

 With a background in psychology, Van Arsdale earned his doctorate in applied and cultural anthropology from the University of Colorado - Boulder.
 His doctoral research was conducted in Irian Jaya (now Papua), Indonesia, in 1973/1974 on issues of socio-economic and socio-political change.
 His dissertation was published as a book in 1975.
-During that period of field work, he also co-led the Citak expedition noted above.
+During that period of field work, he also co-led the Citak expedition.

 On both a full- and part-time basis, he worked at the University of Denver through 2020.
 He served first in the Department of Anthropology (one year as chair), and from 1980 through 2020 at the Graduate School of International Studies (now Josef Korbel School of International Studies).
 There, he was co-developer of both the Program in Humanitarian Assistance and the Project Bosnia service learning program.
 Van Arsdale has twice served as Editor-in-Chief of the peer-reviewed journal The Applied Anthropologist.
 From 2008 to 2010 he was the chair of the Committee on Human Rights & Social Justice of the Society for Applied Anthropology.

 Outside of academe, from 1986 through 1994 he served as program specialist for Refugee, Immigrant, and American Indian Issues at the Colorado Division of Mental Health; immediately thereafter, he served as head of Program Evaluation for the Colorado Mental Health Institute - Fort Logan.
 During this period, he was co-developer of the division’s refugee and immigrant program; co-developer of the World Federation for Mental Health’s national plan for collaborative refugee and immigrant resource centers; and co-developer of the National Association for the Practice of Anthropology/Society for Applied Anthropology’s national training guidelines for applied anthropologists.

 In 1978, Van Arsdale co-founded the Hospice of Metro Denver (now The Denver Hospice), which has grown into the largest hospice in the Rocky Mountain region.
 He also co-founded the region’s first institution specializing in psychological, legal and social service care for asylum seekers and other refugees: the Rocky Mountain Survivors Center (which provided services to traumatized persons through 2009).
 He has served as an expert witness/analyst in cases involving Sudanese, Ethiopian and Bosnian asylum seekers, and, as a consultant on related human rights abuses.
 Independently, he co-founded the Axum (Ethiopia) - Denver (Colorado) Sister City Program.

 He has worked in a number of countries worldwide: Indonesia, Timor-Leste, Sudan, South Sudan, Ethiopia, Kenya, Tanzania, Bosnia, Romania, Israel, Palestine, Peru, Chile, Guyana, El Salvador, Haiti and the United States.
 Often featuring refugee issues, his applied research and community outreach have engaged topics involving resource development, human rights, mental health, and humanitarianism.
 More recently, he has worked on humanitarian issues at the military-civilian interface.
 In 2016, through LTG Associates, he assisted in evaluating a human-centered design program for NASA.
 Several current projects, through Rotary International, involve East Africa.
 His most recent book (2022) is Encounters: 50 Fascinating Strangers from My Life on the Road.